 The skin is then lifted off the underlying sheet of muscle known as the SMAS and the SMAS is then tightened.
 This tightening of the SMAS is what lifts the sagging skin and facial tissues to produce a more rejuvenated and youthful appearance.
 The excess skin produced by the lifting of the SMAS is then trimmed off.
-Finally, the incisions are sutured (stapled in the hair) and a pressure dressing applied.
+Finally, the incisions are sutured (stapled in the hair) and a pressure dressing is applied.
 The sutures and staples are removed around 7 days later.

 In years gone by, only the skin was pulled back and the SMAS was ignored.
 This not only produced short-lived corrections, it also put excessive tension on the skin which delivered a ‘wind-tunnel’ appearance.
 Nowadays, most face-lift surgeons agree that the underlying SMAS is the principal tissue to be tightened and the key to avoiding the ‘wind-tunnel’ look is to then lay the skin back gently without any tension before removing the excess.
-This combination of tightening the SMAS but not the overlying skin is the secret to producing a very natural rejuvenation without an obvious over-stretched ‘surgical’ or ‘wind tunnel’ look.
+This combination of tightening the SMAS but not unduly the overlying skin is the secret to producing a very natural rejuvenation without an obvious over-stretched ‘surgical’ or ‘wind tunnel’ look.

 Mini-Lifts are only suitable for those whose neck skin looseness does not extend below the level of the thyroid cartilage (the Larynx or ‘Voice-Box’).
-Once there is significant skin laxity below this level, a Standard Lift will be necessary in order to lift the loose skin on the lower neck.
+Once there is significant skin laxity below this level, a Standard Lift will be necessary in order to correct the loose skin on the lower neck.

 A Mini-Lift is simply a less extensive version of a Standard Lift.
 In a Mini-Lift the incision extends downwards from the temple as it does in a Standard Lift but it finishes at the ear lobe.
 The remainder of the procedure with tightening of the SMAS is similar to a Standard Lift.

-This ‘catchy’ marketing term has come to be popularly used to describe any facelift less extensive than the Standard Lift.
+This ‘catchy’ marketing term has come to be popularly used to describe any Facelift less extensive than the Standard Lift.
 However, in reality, it is only a minor variation of the Mini-Lift because the incision still finishes at the ear-lobe like a Mini-Lift.